 - Measure out aquafaba OR mix up flax egg by adding 1 tbsp flaxseed to 3 tbsp of water, stir and set aside for 10 minutes.

 - Coat the inside of two 6-inch cake pans or 1 8-inch square pan with butter, coconut oil or a non-stick spray.
 Dust with cacao powder.
 Optionally, you can add a circle of parchment paper on the bottom.Or line cupcake pan with paper liners.

 - Sift together the flour and cocoa.

-- Activate your milk by adding the vinegar to it and stirring so it curdles.
+- Activate your milk by adding the vinegar or lemon juice to it and stirring so it curdles.
 This creates a mixture that activates the baking soda and creates a lovely moist crumb.

 - To the large mixing bowl, add the flour/cocoa mixture, sugar, baking powder, baking soda, and salt.
 Use a hand mixer or just a spoon or whisk to combine these dry ingredients.

 - Add in the curdled milk, veggie puree, flax egg (or aquafaba) and vanilla.